salan668/FAE/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisties
-The below modules must be installed first to make the FAP work.
+The below modules must be installed first to make the FAE work.

 ```
 - pyradiomics